 - Eat foods rich in iron such as chicken, fish, and green leafy vegetables to replace the iron lost during menstruation.

-- Avoid fatty foods, alcohols, chocolates, carbonated beverages during your menstrual cramps.
+- Avoid fatty foods, alcohols, chocolates, carbonated beverages during such cramps.
 They cause bloating and water retention, making cramps worse.

 - Avoid coffee and other caffeinated products.
-Instead, eat soothing ginger, mint teas, or hot water with lemon.
+Instead, eat soothing ginger, drink hot water with lemon or take mint tea to relieve menstrual cramps.

 - Eat yogurt and banana to soothe cramps.